RootlessAgrarian/mappingguide/docs/intermediate/10_tipsNtrix.md

 	brush won’t work on prefabs
 	save road attribs as Default or a named preset for re-use sometimes Building (series) objects don’t F6 properly

+ODDBINS

+	import a map

+PACKAGING

+	how to save only changed sectors

+CUTPLANES

+	growing shrinking mountains
+	what is KDOP

 ```